ArguedJoker/exercise-app/README.md

     <img width="600" height="400" src="./src/main/resources/static/Media/pictures/DBMS-ER-diagram-(UML-notation).png">
 </p>

 Creating a UML was very important in being able to visualise the relational database to be created.
-This UML shows the one to many relationship between users, routines and exercises.
+This UML shows the one to many relationship between users, routines and exercises takes shape.
 In a short summary, one user can have many routines and one routine can have many exercises.
 This concept is crucial to creating the database and the overall way I would want to implement CRUD functionality.

 [Back to Contents](#Contents)